HackSoftware/cookiecutter-django-ansible/{{ cookiecutter.ansible_project_slug }}/README.md

 Our machines are provisioned and maintained **ONLY with ansible roles**.
 So if you want to make any changes to the machines **DONT DO IT VIA SSH**.
 Make changes in this repo and run the ansible code to change the server state.

+Ansible is really handy for deployment too.
+Thanks to the guys from [ansistrano](https://github.com/ansistrano/deploy) we can deploy our project in a nice and smooth way.

 **What this ansible code do?**

 - It installs python.